timofeysie/heroes2/README.md

 ```

 Try renaming the file index.js.
 This is the default apparently on Heroku.
-Then, realizing that git status was ignoring the server.js file becuase there was actually this like in the .gitignore file:
+Then, realizing that git status was ignoring the server.js file because there was actually this like in the .gitignore file:
 ```
 *.js
 ```
 Why was that there?
-Anyhow, now there is a new error (thank godess for small miracles):
+Anyhow, now there is a new error (thank goddess for small miracles):
 ```
 Error: Cannot find module 'express'
 ```